 We are excited to introduce to you Principal Jessica Drzewucki from P.S.
 128, the Bensonhurst School!
 We recently spoke with her about what SEL looks like in her school, which serves a diverse population of students from around the world.
-Learn how SEL has been a central force for connection at her school, even as they transitioned to remote learning during COVID19.
+Learn how Social Emotional Learning programs have been a central force for connection at her school, even as they transitioned to remote learning during COVID19.

 MTW: What does SEL look like in your community?

 Principal Drzewucki: PS128 has been involved with The Leader in Me process for several years as part of our SEL program.
 Through this process, which was developed by The Franklin Covey Institute, we focus individual and group growth around the concept of the 7 Habits.
 We launch each day here with a Leadership period, during which children receive direct teaching around leadership skills (being proactive, synergizing, thinking win-win, etc.), connect leadership ideals to texts and historical/current events, and work together to strengthen each other and the community.
 When we found Move This World a few years ago, we thought that it melded beautifully with what we were already doing!
 Bringing in self-reflection, self-regulation, and physical/emotional expression into the mix has closed the loop on our SEL learning and made our program one of the hallmarks of our community.

 MTW: How did you know your community needed the support of an SEL program?

 Principal Drzewucki: My school is comprised mostly of new immigrants, coming from many different places around the world.
 Students are struggling to adjust to a new language, a new environment, and new people.
 Having a strong SEL program is crucial to helping to ease the stress caused by this situation.
 The shared language associated with our SEL partner programs is one of the first buckets of English that students learn at PS128, and it grounds children in feeling confident in their efforts and part of a community.